Likhithalikh/Customer-Subscription-Churn-Analytics/README.md

-# Customer Subscription & Churn Analytics (SQL Project)
+# Customer Subscription & Churn Analytics

 This project analyzes customer subscriptions and churn using SQL.
 It includes tables for customers, subscriptions, and churn records, along with sample data and analytics queries.